hexarc-software/classnamer/README.md

 ## Usage
 The `format` function takes any number of `ClassNameFragment` arguments and produces the string result.

-The `ClassNameFragment` is a union type of `ClassNamePrimitive`, `ClassNameObject` and `ClassNameFragmentList`.
+The `ClassNameFragment` type is a union of `ClassNamePrimitive`, `ClassNameObject` and `ClassNameFragmentList`.

-The `ClassNamePrimitive` type can be `string`, `number` or `boolean` and `ClassNameFragmentList` represents a list of `ClassNameFragment` objects. `ClassNameObject` is a map with boolean values which indicates should keys be included in the output or not.
+The `ClassNamePrimitive` type can be `string`, `number` or `boolean` and `ClassNameFragmentList` represents a list of `ClassNameFragment` objects.

+The `ClassNameObject` is a map with boolean values which indicates should keys be included in the output or not.

 ```js
 format("super", "man"); // => "super man"